mehulagg/gitlab/doc/administration/packages/dependency_proxy.md

 **Multi-node GitLab installations**

-Follow the steps for **Omnibus GitLab installation** for each, Web and Sidekiq node.
+Follow the steps for **Omnibus GitLab installation** for each, Web and Sidekiq nodes.

 ## Changing the storage path